songdaopi/grok3_api/README.md

 ## Basic Usage

 The API authentication token is **required** while running this tool.
-The Grok cookie must be set by the `-cookie` flag or the request body.
+The Grok cookie must be set by the `-cookie` flag, `-cookieFile` flag or the request body.

 Run this: